A Review of “The End of the Magical Kingdom 1: The Evil Princess”

 The Mitchellesque Trademark

-Those who are familiar with Mitchell Warrens books, such as Cry on Cue and Attempted Rapture know that one of his greatest strengths is in creating an emotional context that leaves the reader feeling like a fish that has been dragged up to the bank by a river, then abandoned.
+One of the author’s greatest strengths is in creating an emotional context that leaves the reader feeling like a fish that has been dragged up to the bank by a river, then abandoned.
 The assault on the senses batters you through the second half of the book as fantasy is stripped away to show the tragedy of real-life situations.
 You cling desperately to Salem, waiting for her magic to put right the terrible wrongs inflicted on the innocents.

 Apart from the emotional roller coaster the author is so fond of treating his readers to, is the remarkable style of his delivery.
 The Onion and Slate can’t even contend with his sharp wit and shrewd insight into human behavior, and their satire looks abominable compared to his cutting edge criticism and colorful sarcasm so infectious it can make an oil refinery bust into a belly dance.